KiltMC/Kilt/README.md

 Anything in-between and earlier is going to be unsupported, however someone else may take on that role instead.

 ### What about Patchwork?
-Patchwork completely halted development recently, which means they will no longer be worked on for future versions.
+Patchwork completely halted development.
+It will most likely never be revived, so its staying on 1.16.5.

 ### What about Connector?
 Connector's aim is to have Fabric mods on Forge, while Kilt aims to have Forge mods on Fabric.